CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Adding-and-Updating-Packages.md

 {{%notice tip%}}

-Cumulus Networks recommends you use the `-E` option with `sudo` whenever you run any `apt-get` command.
+Use the `-E` option with `sudo` whenever you run any `apt-get` command.
 This option preserves your environment variables (such as HTTP proxies) before you install new packages or upgrade your distribution.

 {{%/notice%}}